BloomAndWild/tnt_api/README.md

 ### Error handling

-If a request fails, a `TNTApi::TntError` will be raised.
+If a request fails, a `TNTApi::TNTError` will be raised.
 You can call `.message` on this object to get the error messages from TNT.

 You can also call `.attributes` to get the formatted values passed to TNT for debugging.